Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Graph metrics and data formats

 \subsubsection{Structural Hamming distance}

 The \emph{structural Hamming distance} (SHD) is one of the most commonly used metrics to compare graphs.
-It describes the number of changes, in terms of adding, removing or reversing edges, needed so that \(\graphedgeset=\graphedgeset'\).
+It describes the number of changes, in terms of adding, removing or reversing edges or their directions, needed to transform \(\graphedgeset\) into \(\graphedgeset'\).